-- Persons who exceed three years to complete the program are expected to complete payment of tuition according to the three-year schedule. - Tuition adjustment for credits transferred into the program at the time of admission or later during the program, as approved by the Doctor of Ministry Committee, will normally be made in the form of adjustments to payments 9 through 11.
-The amount of the adjustment will be based on the per credit tuition rate current at the time the adjustment is made and will not exceed six credit hours. - If payment is not received by the date of the next billing, and alternate payment arrangements are not made, the Business Office will notify the Dean of the Seminary; the student may not be permitted to continue in the program until the previous balance is paid in full. - After two missed payments, a candidate may be placed on administrative leave for up to one year, or until payments have been completed or a formal payment arrangement has been made through the Business Office - A student whose circumstances make this tuition payment plan impossible is responsible for making alternate payment arrangements with the Business Office.
+- Persons who exceed four years to complete the program are expected to complete payment of tuition according to the four-year schedule; those on the accelerated option are expected to complete payment of tuition according to the three-year schedule. - Tuition adjustment for credits transferred into the program at the time of admission or later during the program, as approved by the Doctor of Ministry Committee, will normally be made in the form of adjustments to payments13 through 15 (or 9 through 11 for students pursuing the accelerated option).
+The amount of the adjustment will be based on the per credit tuition rate current at the time the adjustment is made and will not exceed six credit hours. - If payment is not received by the date of the next billing, and alternate payment arrangements are not made, the Business Office will notify the Associate Dean of the Seminary; the student may not be permitted to continue in the program until the previous balance is paid in full. - After two missed payments, a candidate may be placed on administrative leave for up to one year, or until payments have been completed or a formal payment arrangement has been made through the Business Office. - A student whose circumstances make this tuition payment plan impossible is responsible for making alternate payment arrangements with the Business Office.